J1-coding/Docking-Scene/README.md

 # Docking Scene Simulation

 Simulation demo of drone docking scene.
-The project models a docking mechanism where a drone autonomously navigates to a designated target, simulating aerospace docking scenarios.
+Showcases a simulation of a drone autonomously docking to a designated target, representing an aerospace docking scenario.

 ## Features
 - **Missile Guidance-Based Docking**
   The drone follows a missile-inspired trajectory to approach the docking basket with precision.
 - **Smooth Rotation via Coroutines**
-  Quaternion-based rotations are handled with Unity coroutines for seamless movement.
+  Quaternion-based rotations are handled with Unity coroutines for smooth movement.
 - **Touchdown Event Triggering**
   Transparent trigger colliders are placed along the trajectory to detect drone passage, triggering sequential events such as detachment and velocity adjustments.
 - **Target Point Optimization for Docking**